Is my Local Binary version supported?

 What does this mean to me?

-If you're using a binary version lower than v7.1, effective midnight GMT on 25th October 2018, your binary will auto-update when it is restarted.
+If you're using a binary version v7.1 or lower, effective midnight GMT on 16th January 2019, your binary will auto-update when it is restarted.

 How do I get the latest version?